 Smoking pot is outlawed within 1,000 feet of a school, day-care center, or youth center while children are present.

 People busted smoking marijuana in public will face a maximum fine of $100.
 Those caught smoking pot in a place where tobacco smoking is prohibited or near a school can be fined up to $250.
+For those looking to smoke in the privacy of their own home, weed delivery services are available.

 Licensed businesses cannot sell marijuana within 600 feet of a school, day care center, or youth center.